russellhadley/mcgutils/src/jit-diff/README.md

-# corediff - Diff CoreCLR tree
+# jit-diff - Diff CoreCLR tree

-corediff is a utility to produce diffs from a CoreCLR test layout via the mcgdiff tool.
+jit-diff is a utility to produce diffs from a CoreCLR test layout via the jit-dasm tool.

 To build/setup: